 So I plead with you to repent and to come to God through Jesus and ask for his forgiveness.
 Acknowledge his Son and you will have peace with God; you will receive everlasting life; your filthy garments will be replaced with the robe of Christ’s perfect righteousness and consequently you will be able to stand before him, to come boldly into his presence as his beloved child.
 Your guilt will be lifted from you and cast into the deepest sea, God will come into you and fellowship with you, and you will enjoy him forever.
 All this and more he promises – and he cannot lie.

-Jesus said, “Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation, but is passed from death unto life” (Jn 5:24).
+“Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me hath everlasting life, and shall not come into condemnation, but is passed from death to life” (Jn 5:24).